 When that alarm goes off in the morning, there’s nothing I want to do more than roll up into a tighter blanket burrito and postpone the day by at least half an hour.
 I know people say that the early bird catches the worm, but others have added that the second mouse gets the cheese – and I’ll take cheese over the worm any day.

 Being a night owl, mornings are already tough as they are without Daylight Saving Time taking an hour of sleep away and making early mornings look like night.
 Some of us just aren’t programmed to function early in the day, but we have to force our sleep-deprived asses out of bed to keep up with a society that’s most active between 9 and 5.

-Whether it’s out of necessity or curiosity, we can all benefit from starting our days earlier – science says so.
+Whether it’s out of necessity or curiosity, we can all benefit from starting our days earlier.
 There are also benefits to being a night owl, but this post will focus more on small changes to improve our quality of sleep and make our mornings more bearable.
 I can’t guarantee that you’ll be a bright ball of sunshine before the sun even rises, but at least you won’t be a zombie.

 Prepare for the Day the Night Before

 Having a clear picture of what tomorrow will bring makes it less aggravating to wake up to.
 The more you prepare the night before, the less stressed out you’ll be in the morning.
 And there are many simple ways you can do that.